- When Can I Apply to MVCC?

 1101 Sherman Drive

 High school graduates need to make sure your transcript has a graduation date and official counselors signature on it.

 Please do not open your transcript if it is sent to you or if you pick it up from your school.
 Opening it will deem the transcript unofficial.

-Fall 2014 Students: Acceptance letters are being sent weekly once an application is considered complete (application filed out and appropriate official transcripts have arrived)
+Fall 2016 Students: Acceptance letters will be sent out in early November.
+Acceptance letters are sent to a student once an application is considered complete (application filed out and appropriate official transcripts have arrived)